10 Day Trips From Melbourne

 Road Trip Distance: 41 km from Melbourne to the 1000 Steps Carpark via M1.
 You can also travel by train from Flinders Station, about 45 minutes to Upper Ferntree Gully and 10 minutes walk.

-My Tip: Get there in the morning and possibly avoid weekends as it gets too busy with locals.
+Bonus Tip: Get there in the morning and possibly avoid weekends as it gets too busy with locals.

 6. The William Ricketts Sanctuary

-William Ricketts Sanctuary is a unique attraction nestled in the Dandenong Ranges’ ferny region, only one hour drive from Melbourne.
+William Ricketts Sanctuary is a unique attraction in the Dandenong Ranges’ ferny region, only one hour’s drive from Melbourne.
 At first, it reminded me of an Asian spiritual temple.
-By walking through its green alleys, you can admire over 90 clay sculptures of the famous explorer William Ricketts whose art represents his vision of Aboriginal culture and heritage.
+Walking through its green alleys, you can admire over 90 clay sculptures of the famous explorer William Ricketts whose art represents his vision of Aboriginal culture and heritage.
 A must-do stop is the Mount Dandenong Lookout (5 dollars entrance to the car park) to witness a majestic view of the Dandenong Ranges and, on a bright day, a superb vista of Melbourne Skyline.
 On your way to William Ricketts Sanctuary, there are more attractions, like the legendary Miss Marple’s Tea Room in Sassafras, which is a must if you love tea and love to taste some of the best cakes in the region.

 Road Trip Distance: 48 km from Melbourne to The William Ricketts Sanctuary.

-My Tip: Perfect if combined with the 1000 Steps Walk.
+Bonus Tip: Perfect if combined with the 1000 Steps Walk.

 7. Phillip Island

-Road Trip Distance: 140 km from Melbourne to Phillip Island, via M1.
+Road Trip Distance: 140 km from Melbourne to Phillip Island via M1.
 You can also get there by bus.

 My Tip: There is no public transportation on the island, so self-drive is the best way to visit.
 Booking the Penguin’s parade ticket in advance is necessary.